lucalabs-de/FairyLightsFabric/README.md

 ### Known Bugs

-- [ ] Saving World hangs
+- [x] Saving World hangs
-  - Doesn't happen without hanging strings in the world
 - [x] Item textures don't get colored
-- [ ] Game crashes when placing pennants
+- [x] Game crashes when placing pennants
 - [ ] Game crashes when attaching lights to fences
+  - No longer crashes when placing the first connection, but crashes on the second
 - [x] Crafting recipes are messed up
 - [ ] Hanging lights get dropped in creative mode